Applicants will be considered for all scholarships as long as they meet the required criteria.

 The sport of lacrosse has grown roots in the Red Lion community.
 In its first several years of existence, the program has excelled and proven itself as a leader in the county.
 The friends of lacrosse, which consists of a group of parent boosters and supporters of the program established this scholarship for lacrosse athletes of both the boys and girls teams.
 These players must exhibit a true love, understanding and commitment for the game.

-Logan was a 5th grade student with a big heart at Chanceford Elementary School.
+Logan was a 5th grade student with a big heart at Clearview Elementary School.
 Logan loved baseball, youth football and boy scouts.
 Logan could be described as a young man with lots of passion for life.
-The recipient must have attended Chanceford Elementary School.
+The recipient must have attended Clearview Elementary School.

 This scholarship was established by the estate of Bernice Reichard to memorialize the life of Lucille Poet, R.N.
 Lucille was a long time resident and very active in the community.
 Lucille was a nurse, a mother, a friend, and a wife.
 She excelled in all her roles and was loved by many.
 Both Bernice and Lucille have passed away, but Bernice’s willingness to memorialize a friend and Lucille who lived her life with passion and love has given us this scholarship today.
 This scholarship is intended for use by a student entering the medical field.